livelifelively/documentation-driven-development-tools/src/workflows/workflow-creation.md

     - Review the entire document for consistent terminology, formatting, and clarity.
     - Ensure the language is direct and action-oriented.
-    - Add a "Core Principles" section if one doesn't exist, summarizing the key rules of the workflow.
+    - Ensure the standard `Core Principles of a Workflow Document` section is present and correct.

 2.  **Human's Action: Final Approval**
     - Read the finalized workflow document from top to bottom.